brikis98/devops-book/ch6/sample-app-frontend/README.md

 * `server.js`: Fires up the app in `app.js` to listen on port 8080.
 * `package.json`: An NPM build configuration for the Node.js app.
 * `Dockerfile`: Instructions on how to package the Node.js app as a Docker image.
+* `sample-app-deployment.yml`: Kubernetes Deployment for this app.
+* `sample-app-service.yml`: Kubernetes Service for this app.

 For more information, see Chapter 6, "How to Work with Multiple Teams and Environments", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.